-- Finally, by replacing scar tissue (like the breast capsule) with healthy, regenerated tissue, Strattice provides strong (99% or more) protection against capsular contracture (scar hardening around breast implants).
+- Finally, by replacing scar tissue (like the breast capsule) with healthy, regenerated tissue, Strattice provides strong protection against capsular contracture (scar hardening around breast implants).

-Although Strattice is very expensive, with these incredible benefits, it has become a frequent tool for me to help correct some of the most difficult breast revision problems, and in some cases it has turned “unfixable” problems into correctable situations.
+Although Strattice is very expensive, with these incredible benefits, it has become a frequent tool for me to help correct some of the most difficult breast revision problems.
+In some cases, it has turned “unfixable” problems into correctable situations.
 Read more about this impressive product on my blog.

 If you are considering breast augmentation revision or another plastic surgery in the Phoenix area, use our online form to request a consultation or call us at (480) 423-1973 to schedule an appointment.
 We’ll be happy to talk with you about your best surgical options to address your breast implant concerns.